Large rainbow cliques in randomly perturbed dense graphs: Abstract

 \section{Abstract}

-For two graphs $G$ and $H$, write $G \rainbow H$ if $G$ has the property that every {\sl proper} colouring of its edges admits a {\sl rainbow} copy of $H$.
-We study the thresholds for such so called {\sl anti-Ramsey} properties in randomly perturbed dense graphs, by which we mean unions of the form $G \cup \mathbb{G}(n,p)$, where $G$ is an $n$-vertex graph with edge-density $d$, the latter being independent of $n$.
+For two graphs $G$ and $H$, write $G \rainbow H$ if $G$ has the property that every {\sl proper} colouring of its edges yields a {\sl rainbow} copy of $H$.
+We study the thresholds for such so-called {\sl anti-Ramsey} properties in randomly perturbed dense graphs, which are unions of the form $G \cup \mathbb{G}(n,p)$, where $G$ is an $n$-vertex graph with edge-density at least $d$, and $d$ is a constant that does not depend on $n$.